seahorn/seahorn.github.io/_posts/2023-07-12-custom-printing-in-rust.md

 categories: [seahorn, rust]
 ---

 When using `SeaHorn` to verify Rust programs, the standard library print macros can cause increased runtime and can sometimes cause errors.
-Most of the time, the print macros aren't the focus of our verification jobs so we wanted to elimiate this issue.
+Most of the time, the print macros aren't the focus of our verification jobs so we wanted to eliminate this issue.
 To accomplish this, we used the [custom_print](https://docs.rs/custom-print/latest/custom_print/) crate to define custom print macros void of any functionality and replace the standard library print macros with them.

 ## Code